signature-opensource/CK-StObj/CK.Poco.Exchange/README.md

 - A null Poco can always be read or written: `null` is a valid data.
 If it has to be considered invalid, this is up to the callers to handle this.

-## Importers and Exporters: the ProtocalName
+## Importers and Exporters: the ProtocolName
 Extending these 2 interfaces, importers and exporters are singleton (multiple) auto services:

 ```csharp